kyegomez/swarms/README.md

 3. **Scalability**: Ensure that the system is asynchronous, concurrent, and self-healing to support scalability.

 Our goal is to continuously improve Swarms by following this roadmap, while also being adaptable to new needs and opportunities as they arise.

 ---

-# Bounty Program

-Our bounty program is an exciting opportunity for contributors to help us build the future of Swarms.
-By participating, you can earn rewards while contributing to a project that aims to revolutionize digital activity.

-Here's how it works:

-1. **Check out our Roadmap**: We've shared our roadmap detailing our short and long-term goals.
-These are the areas where we're seeking contributions.

-2. **Pick a Task**: Choose a task from the roadmap that aligns with your skills and interests.
-If you're unsure, you can reach out to our team for guidance.

-3. **Get to Work**: Once you've chosen a task, start working on it.
-Remember, quality is key.
-We're looking for contributions that truly make a difference.

-4. **Submit your Contribution**: Once your work is complete, submit it for review.
-We'll evaluate your contribution based on its quality, relevance, and the value it brings to Swarms.

-5. **Earn Rewards**: If your contribution is approved, you'll earn a bounty.
-The amount of the bounty depends on the complexity of the task, the quality of your work, and the value it brings to Swarms.

----